 Several optimizations are required to improve the page speed of your website.
 Even a fraction of a second difference in load time can boost your Core Web Vitals and conversion rate.
 Images should be resized.

-Oversized photos are a significant culprit when it comes to slowing download times.
+Oversized photos are a significant culprit when it comes to slow download times.
 High-resolution graphics seem wonderful, but they might drain your website’s resources.
 The balance between high-quality graphics and optimized load speeds is essential for image-heavy websites like eCommerce merchants.

 Several free applications are available to resize your photographs to a smaller file size without sacrificing image quality.
 If you implement this across your entire website, you will see an immediate improvement in page performance.
 Be wary of dynamic advertisements.